Demo

 Duties And Responsibilities

-Incumbent counsels applicants to identify needs and/or problems and to determine appropriate action required or referral to be made.
+Counsels applicants to identify needs and/or problems and to determine appropriate action required or referral to be made.
 Refers applicants to appropriate specialized services for testing.
 Screens applicant files against Job Bank listings and refers qualified applicants to jobs.
-Assess customers and identifies elgible program participants.
-Incumbent provides applicants with pertinent labor market information and job training opportunities that align with their need.
+Assess customers and identifies eligible program participants.
+Incumbent provides applicants with pertinent labor market information, and job training opportunities that align with their need.
+Provides one-on-one assistance to maximize the use of resources.
+Researches and identifies suitable training providers.

 Qualifications And Education

-Applicants must possess one (1) year of specialized experience equivalent to the CS-9 grade level, or its non-District equivalent obtained in either the private or public sector.
-Specialized experience is defined as experience that is typically in or related to the work of the position to be filled and has equipped you with the particular knowledge, skills, and abilities, to successfully perform the duties of the position.
-Examples of specialized experience for this position include assisting with the planning, review, analysis, and identifying, addressing, and eliminating problematic areas of compliance.
+Applicants must possess one (1) year of specialized experience equivalent to the CS-09 grade level, or its non-District equivalent obtained in either the private or public sector.
+Specialized experience is defined as experience that is typically in or related to the work of the position to be filled and has equipped you with the particular knowledge, skills, and abilities, to perform successfully the duties of the position.
+Examples of specialized experience for this position include: interviewing, registering and placing applicants to occupational codes.

 None